feathersjs/feathers/docs/guides/basics/testing.md

 We can then add similar tests that use the service.
+In this case we are:
-The first test below verifies that users can be created, the profile image gets set and the password gets encrypted.
-The second verifies that the password does not get sent to external requests:
+1. verifying that users can be created, the default profile image gets set and the password is encrypted
+2. ensuring that the password does not get sent to external requests